tunapanda/tukulembuku/README.md

 # TukuleMbuku

-One Paragraph of project description goes here
+Tukule Mbuku is sheng, creole(mixture of swahili, english and local languages), for let's read.
+It is an app that helps students read, listen the post their books, either audio or written books.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them
+ * Nodejs
+ * Cordova
+ * Ionic
+ * Android SDK

 ```
 Give examples